Christina of Markyate: Prioress

 When Roger died, Christina took over the hermitage near St Alban's Abbey, where she reportedly experienced frequent visions of Jesus, Mary, and St Margaret.
 Other women, including her sister Margaret, joined her there.
 Christina took her vows at St Albans in 1131.
 Markyate Priory was established in 1145.

 Geoffrey de Gorham became abbot of St Albans in 1119, and Christina as prioress became his close friend and counsellor.
 Their friendship was such that he is said to have altered the St Albans Psalter as a gift for her, by having an illuminated "C" placed at the beginning of Psalm 105.
 Images of each page of the Psalter with transcriptions and translations of the text can be found on the online St Albans Psalter project.
-Medieval scholar Katie Ann-Marie Bugyis argues that both the image and text in the Psalter supported attempts by members of the St Albans community to "refashion Christina into a new Magdalene" in order to legitimize her authority there and her spiritual direction of the monks who resided there, especially their abbot Bugyis goes on to state that the illumination "may open a rich tradition of religious women bearing Christ's good news through reading, copying, and proclaiming the gospels".
+Medieval scholar Katie Ann-Marie Bugyis argues that both the image and text in the Psalter supported attempts by members of the St Albans community to "refashion Christina into a new Magdalene" in order to legitimize her authority there and her spiritual direction of the monks who resided there, and especially their abbot.
+Bugyis goes on to state that the illumination, 'may open a rich tradition of religious women bearing Christ's good news through reading, copying, and proclaiming the gospels.'